valentinitnelav/pollinator-image-annotation/README.md

 During the manual annotation process, we utilized the freely available, open-source [VGG Image Annotator (VIA)][1] to enclose any detected insect within a tightly-fitted bounding box and documented its taxonomic order.

 An online demo of the annotation tool can be found at [this link][2].
-Below we present our worflow.
+Below we present our workflow.
 Readers are encouraged to also consult the detailed 'User Guide' section of the [VGG Image Annotator (VIA)][1] for more instructions.

 We annotated each "plant-folder" with its own JSON file created by the VIA application.